What is Impedance?

-Impedance is the phasorial addition of resistance and reactance.
+Impedance (Z) shows the opposition to the flow of direct or alternating current.
+Impedance is the vector addition of resistance and reactance.

 The resistance is the opposition’s value to the flow of the electric current (whether direct current or alternating current).
 The reactance is the opposition’s value to the flow of the alternating current through a capacitor or inductor.

-The “j” letter that goes before the X, tells us that the X is an imaginary number.
-This is not a common addition, It is a phasorial addition (sum of phasors).
+The “j” operator that goes before the X capital letter, tells us that X is an imaginary number.
+This is not a common addition, It is a phasor addition (sum of phasors).

-What happens is that these elements (the inductor and the capacitor) cause an opposition to the flow of the alternating current (plus a phase difference), but they do not ideally cause any dissipation of power, as the resistor (Joule’s Law).
+The inductor and capacitor cause an opposition to the flow of the alternating current (plus a phase difference), but they do not ideally cause any dissipation of power, as in the resistor (Joule’s Law).

-There is a phase difference between the voltage and the current that flows through the capacitor and through the inductor.
+There is a phase shift between the voltage and the current that flows through the capacitor and / or inductor.
 The voltage gets behind the current on the capacitor.
 The current gets behind the voltage on the inductor.

-This phase difference on the inductor and the capacitor is opposites, and if they have the same magnitude, they would be cancelled and the total impedance of the circuit would be equal to the value of resistor. (see the formula above).
+This phase shift, on inductor and capacitor, is opposites, and if they have the same magnitude they would be cancelled and the total impedance of the circuit would be equal to the value of the resistor. (see the formula above).